pgadmin-org/pgadmin4/docs/en_US/tablespace_dialog.rst

 Use the *Security* tab to assign privileges and define security labels for the tablespace.

 Use the *Privileges* panel to assign security privileges.
-Click *Add* to assign a set of privileges:
+Click the *Add* icon (+) to assign a set of privileges:

 * Select the name of the role from the drop-down listbox in the *Grantee* field.
 * Select the name of the role from the drop-down listbox in the *Grantor* field.
 The default grantor is the owner of the owner of the tablespace.
 * Click inside the *Privileges* field.
 Check the boxes to the left of one or more privileges to grant the selected privileges to the specified user.

-Click add to assign additional sets of privileges; to discard a privilege, click the trash icon to the left of the row and confirm deletion in the *Delete Row* popup.
+Click the *Add* icon to assign additional sets of privileges; to discard a privilege, click the trash icon to the left of the row and confirm deletion in the *Delete Row* popup.

 Use the *Security Labels* panel to define security labels applied to the tablespace.
-Click *Add* to add each security label selection:
+Click the *Add* icon (+) to add each security label selection:

 * Specify a security label provider in the *Provider* field.
 The named provider must be loaded and must consent to the proposed labeling operation.
 * Specify a a security label in the *Security Label* field.
 The meaning of a given label is at the discretion of the label provider.
 PostgreSQL places no restrictions on whether or how a label provider must interpret security labels; it merely provides a mechanism for storing them.